guedes/pgxn-utils/README.md

 The templates contain example code and some links to PostgreSQL documentation that will try to help you to start coding.
 SQL and C templates contains some test examples, and the example code will compile and pass `make installcheck`.
-However, this code is intended to be an example, an you must write your own tests and code.
+However, this code is intended to be an example, and you must write your own tests and code.

 ## Custom templates